Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Local vs. Global Timescale Results

 \section{Local vs. Global Timescale Results}

 To compare local and global correlation timescales with those found in \citet{Stilp13b}, we analyzed global SFHs and global \hi turbulence for the galaxies in this study.
 To account for differences in galaxies sizes, we compared global \hi turbulence measures with global SFR surface densities ($\Sigma_{\mathrm{SFR}}$).
 The global SFHs were derived using CMD isochrone fitting with MATCH following the methods of Cohen et al in prep.
 Each galaxy was divided into four equally-populated elliptical annuli based on structural parameters from 3.6~$\mu$m Spitzer observations.
 The outermost annulus extended to 4.4 disk scale lengths.
 SFHs were computed independently for each ellipse, enabling artificial star tests to better reflect local crowding conditions.
 Additionally, the faint magnitude limits for the SFH fitting were evaluated at the 50\% completeness limit for each ellipse, so the less crowded ellipse can make use of fainter photometry.
 The four SFHs were statistically combined, propagating the per-ellipse uncertainties to construct the global SFH.
-A time binning of approximately $\Delta$log(t/yr) = 0.15 was used—-matching the binning applied to Holmberg II in Paper II-—to align with the analysis of \citep{Stilp13b}.
+A time binning of approximately $\Delta$log(t/yr) = 0.15 was used—-matching the binning applied to Holmberg II in \citetalias{LCH_2023} ---to align with the analysis of \citep{Stilp13b}.
+The global star formation histories were divided by the area of the galaxy used for the SFH resulting in $\Sigma_{SFR}$.
+This was not done for the regional SFHs as the regions have equal area.

 Global \hi turbulence is measured by masking the \hi data outside the \textit{HST} footprint and outermost annulli used for the CMD fitting, ensuring a close spatial match between the \hi and SFH measurements.
 As with the regional analysis, the bulk motion-corrected \hi line profiles were stacked to create a global superprofile.
 This superprofile was fit using the same methods as the individual regions.
 Additionally, the \hi mass-weighted average of the 2nd moment map velocity dispersions was determined within the \textit{HST} footprint.
 The \hi energy surface densities were also computed.